 Disclosure of Information (DBS and Barring Lists)

-The police hold information about arrests and convictions, which in turn is provided to potential employers via DBS checks and is also relied on when assessing visa applications.
-It is essential that the data held about us is accurate and that it is only provided to third parties with our consent.
+The police hold information about arrests and convictions.
+Sometimes the police disclose information which in turn is provided to potential employers via DBS checks and is also relied on when assessing visa applications.
+It is essential that the information held about us is accurate and that it is only provided to third parties with our consent.
 It is also important that we can access the data held about us.

 Occasionally the police wrongly record that a person has a serious conviction and disclose this to third parties, leading to the person being refused a job and/or sacked by their employer, refused visa clearance, evicted by a local authority from their council property and/or vilified in the local community.